AdiD253/AutoNotifyAdapterDelegate/README.md

 }
 ```

-`getItemId()`: the value that specifies whether this specific item is different from another (generally some kind of id)
+`getItemId()`: the value that specifies whether this specific item is different from another (generally some kind of ID)
 `getDiff()`: the value that specifies whether this specific item's content differs from another with the same id

 ### Download